Pregnancy and Hair Loss

-Pregnancy and Hair Loss – Pregnancy can be one of the most challenging times for a woman and her family, but the birth of a baby makes the whole journey worthwhile.
+Pregnancy can be one of the most challenging times for a woman and her family, and woman start thinking about what called “Pregnancy Hair Loss” but the birth of a baby makes the whole journey worthwhile.
 Nevertheless, the body of a woman goes through many changes during maternity.
 This interval can create a range of mental changes such as irritation or mood issues.
 It can also produce physical changes such as bloating and hair loss.
 The expert hair surgeons at SHIFT Hair Transplant and other top hair clinics have recently shared the top reasons for pregnancy and hair loss issues.

 During pregnancy, hair becomes thicker, fuller and shinier.
 This process is a result of higher levels of estrogen in the body which keeps hair in the growth phase.
 After childbirth, the estrogen levels go back to normal and over half the amount of hair moves to a resting stage.
 This shift makes about 60% of hair drop in the months after childbirth, which leads to some thinning of hair and can make females suffer from acute hair loss.
 This hair loss is apparent in about 10% of all new mothers.

 During pregnancy, the body has to fulfil its own nutritional needs as well as the needs of the growing baby.
 At this time, most pregnant women suffer from anaemia, which occurs because the blood needs a higher amount of iron for sustenance.
 Poor iron intake can then result in a loss of hair.
 An insufficient intake of protein, as well as vitamins and minerals, can also lead to loss of hair.
 This process leads women to consider hair transplant in Turkey.